 Use the Interactive Tool: What Is Your Child's BMI? to check BMI in children ages 2 to 19.

 People who carry too much fat around the middle, rather than around the hips, are more likely to have health problems.
 In women, a waist size of 88 cm (35 in.) or more raises the chance for disease.
 In men, a waist size of 102 cm (40 in.) or more raises the chance for disease.
 Waist size cutoff may be lower for some people.

 Check this table to find your risk for disease using your body mass index and waist size.

 What causes obesity?

-When you take in more calories than you burn off, you gain weight.
-How you eat, how active you are, and other things affect how your body uses calories and whether you gain weight.
+How you eat, how active you are, and other things such as genetics affect how your body uses calories and whether you gain weight.

-If your family members are obese, you may have inherited a tendency to gain weight.
+If your family members have obesity, you may have inherited a tendency to gain weight.
 And your family also helps form your eating and lifestyle habits, which can lead to obesity.